-Any other contingent liabilities arising from litigation, income taxes, and other matters are not considered material in relation to the statutory-basis financial statements of the Company at December 31, 2020 or 2019.
+Any other contingent liabilities arising from litigation, income taxes, and other matters are not considered material in relation to the statutory-basis financial statements of the Company at December 31, 2021 or 2020.

-7. FAIR VALUE MEASUREMENTS
+8. FAIR VALUE MEASUREMENTS

 Included in various investment-related line items in the statutory-basis financial statements are certain financial instruments carried at fair value.
-Other financial instruments are periodically carried at fair value, such as when impaired, or, for certain bonds and preferred stock, when carried at the lower of cost or fair value.
+Other financial instruments are periodically carried at fair value, such as when impaired, or, for certain bonds, when carried at the lower of cost or fair value.